 WHAT ARE HOMEOPATHIC REMEDIES?

 The fundamental of homeopathy is knowing and understanding symptoms, how they happen, and how they affect the body physically, psychologically, mentally, and emotionally; it is a medical system that utilizes a person’s basic healing properties to achieve optimum health.
-Homeopathy remedies are safe, natural alternative, non-addictive, and curative form of medicine to promote overall health & well-being in both adults and children.
+Homeopathy remedies are a safe, natural alternative, non-addictive, and curative form of medicine to promote overall health & well-being in both adults and children.
 The remedies used in homeopathy are dilutions of natural substances derived from vegetable or mineral sources, not drugs or chemicals.

 Bryonia – For acute inflammation or if pricking pain is relieved by firm pressure.